Duck-Tech-Dev/api-winnerduck/README.md

 # Raffle/Quiz/Survey Application for AI Students Club

-## What do we want?
+Winner winner chicken duck!

+## License

+This project is licensed under the [GNU GPLv3.0](https://github.com/Duck-Tech-Dev/api-winnerduck/blob/main/LICENSE) license.

+## App Flow

-Two user control flows, one for guests and one for users.
+Two user control flows, one for participants and one for users.

-Guests are able to:
+Participants are able to:
 - Enter raffles using information requested by the raffle creator (name, student ID, e-mail etc.).
 - See the current process, winner name, how many people entered